tomerh2001/MapleController/README.md

 - Otherwise, if you only have one `.json` file in that folder then this file will automatically be selected

-- After selecting the `.json` file the bot would take control over your PC and start playing MapleStory
+- After selecting the `.json` file the bot will take control over your PC and start playing MapleStory

 - You can now go to sleep, good night :)